rbwkai/IJPC2026/Editorials/K.md

 The problem is taken from the final exam of [Assassination Classroom, Season 2, Episode 12](https://www.youtube.com/watch?v=IsTMsq5EVbU).

 This is a beautiful episode where a math problem is connected directly to the themes of a story.
-Assassination Classroom is a quite an absurd anime in general, the context of this problem can be easily explained.
+Although Assassination Classroom is a quite an absurd anime in general, the context of this problem can be easily explained.

 **SPOILER ALERT!**